 Through our Graduate Education and Industry Centre, we are the only research intensive University to offer a program that directly links psychology and neuroscience graduate students to industry.

 Browse our student research projects.
 Start your research journey with Monash University’s largest research Faculty.

 For graduate students

-PhD Program – Research: this PhD model has been successful in training the majority of academics working in universities across Australia.
+PhD Program – Research Only: this PhD model has been successful in training the majority of academics working in universities across Australia.
 It makes full use of the Monash Doctoral Program and associated training options.

 For PhD students and industry

-PhD Program – Industry-Linked: builds on the Research program, but also includes innovative training options specific to industry and delivered by industry.
+PhD Program – Industry-Linked Research: builds on the Research program, but also includes innovative training options specific to industry and delivered by industry.
 These options include industry placements with direct and immediate relevance to the PhD project.